-128. In this context, also the Act on social and legal protection of children was amended,126 since the scope of children on whom social and legal protection directly focuses, now, as a new feature, also includes children who are at risk due to violence between their parents and other natural persons.127 Under the Act on social and legal protection of children, preventive programmes for the protection of ill-treated, abused and neglected children shall be assessed and proposed by the commission for social and legal protection of children established by the mayor of the municipality concerned.128 This
+128. In this context, also the Act on social and legal protection of children was amended 126, since the scope of children on whom social and legal protection directly focuses, now, as a new feature, also includes children who are at risk due to violence between their parents and other natural persons.127 Under the Act on social and legal protection of children, preventive programmes for the protection of ill-treated, abused and neglected children shall be assessed and proposed by the commission for social and legal protection of children established by the mayor of the municipality concerned.128 This commission, inter alia, considers individual cas-

-123 Provision of Section 171, para.
-1, letter e), of the Criminal Code.
+123 Provision of Section 171 paragraph 1 letter e) of the Criminal Code.